Last Updated on January 10, 2023

 2013 – Diploma in Carpentry, City Occupational Training Institute, Danbury, CT

-Compiling a Carpenter Resume Skills Matrix
+The Carpenter Resume Skills Section

 The carpentry field requires specific technical skills, physical abilities, and personal traits.
 A skills matrix is a great tool to present recruiters and hiring managers with an instant view of your professional skills and ‘’value add”.
 Go for a 20/20/20 spread as per the example below: